 Prepaid phone card resources:

-I personally wouldn't, and after six years of travel, I've actually yet to meet anyone who uses them while they're on the go.
-They're dated, expensive, and unnecessary in the age of Facebook, Skype and WhatsApp.
+The downside to calling cards is that they're dated, expensive, and unnecessary in the age of Facebook, Skype, FaceTime, and WhatsApp.
 When it's so easy to keep in touch with people, calling cards are outdated.

-The only exception I can think of would be if you knew you would need to make a phone call and were heading to somewhere like Myanmar, which has atrocious internet speeds (it took me six hours to download an email that only contained one paragraph of text with no images attached there!) and offers local SIM cards at an unreasonably expensive price, so you wouldn't be able to use Skype to make a phone call.
+The only exception would be if you were traveling to somewhere such as Myanmar, which has atrocious internet speeds and offers local SIM cards at an unreasonably expensive price.
+In this case, you wouldn't be able to use Skype to make a phone call.

 Other than that, Skype, WhatsApp, or Google Voice over an internet connection is a much better, easier, and cheaper option for travelers.